radiantlogic-v8/documentation-new/documentation/introduction/integration.md

 ---
-title: Introduction to the Architecture
+title: Understanding the different layers that comprise RadiantOne Identity Data Management
-description: Learn about the components and capabilities that comprise the RadiantOne Identity Data Management architecture.
+description: Learn about the three layers that comprise the RadiantOne Identity Data Management product.
 ---

 ## Integration Architecture